Understanding Addiction Statistics

 Heroin Overdose Statistics

 The statistics surrounding heroin overdoses provide a stark reality of the impact of this drug on public health.
 According to the National Institute on Drug Abuse, drug overdose deaths involving heroin surged from 3,036 in 2010 to a peak of 15,469 in 2016.
 Subsequently, there has been a downward trend in overdose deaths, with 13,165 deaths reported in 2020, 9,173 in 2021, and 5,871 in 2022.
-Despite the overall decrease in heroin-related deaths, the proportion of these fatalities co-involving heroin and fentanyl has risen significantly, reaching nearly 80% in 2022.
+Despite the overall decrease in heroin-related deaths, the proportion of these fatalities co-involved heroin and fentanyl has risen significantly, reaching nearly 80% in 2022.

 A report by the CDC reveals that between 2002 and 2013, heroin overdose death rates in the United States nearly quadrupled, escalating from 0.7 deaths to 2.7 deaths per 100,000 population.
 The rates continued to climb, almost doubling from 2011 to 2013.
 Additionally, in 2013 alone, an estimated 517,000 individuals reported past-year heroin abuse or dependence, marking a staggering 150% increase since 2007.